-9 Self-Care Tips for People With Bursitis
+9 Self-Care Tips for Acute or Chronic Bursitis

-Bursitis Treatment at Home
+Bursitis Self-Care Treatment at Home

-1. Rest your joint.
+1. Rest the affected joint.

-Stop using your affected joint.
+Stop using your joint.
 If you try to ‘push through’ the pain of bursitis, you’ll only cause additional inflammation.
-If you have bursitis of the shoulder or elbow, use your other arm instead of the affected arm, at least until the pain subsides.
+If you have bursitis of the shoulder or elbow, use your other arm instead of the affected arm, at least until the pain of acute bursitis subsides.
 If you have bursitis of the hip, knee or heel, you may need to minimize your weight-bearing activities (standing, walking, running) for a while.
 Whenever possible, rest with your leg elevated.

 3. Take over-the-counter anti-inflammatory medication.

-compression to the affected joint can minimize swelling and decrease pain.
-You
+4. Consider compression to minimize swelling and pain.

 6. Try glucosamine or omega-3 fatty acids.